mathpn/minimal-mistakes/_posts/2018-12-27-sentiment-classification-twitter-part1.md

 header:
   overlay_image: /assets/images/default_overlay.jpg
   show_overlay_excerpt: false
 categories:
-    - Machine Learning
+  - Coding
 tags:
   - Python
-    - Coding
 ---

 Sentiment classification is somewhat of a trend in [NLP](https://en.wikipedia.org/wiki/Natural_language_processing); it consists of classifying small texts according to its sentiment connotation: a positive or negative feeling.
 Today we'll use the [Sentiment140 dataset](http://www.sentiment140.com) to train a classifier model in python.
 The dataset consists of 1.6 million sentiment-labeled tweets.
 The encoding must be manually set.